MindscapeHQ/raygun4js/README.md

 });
 ```

 Call this function and pass in a function which takes one parameter (see the example below).
-This callback function will be immediately called after the XHR request for a Crash Reporting or Pulse event responds successfully, or errors out (its `onerror` was called).
+This callback function will be immediately called after the XHR request for a Crash Reporting or RUM event responds successfully, or errors out (its `onerror` was called).
 You can inspect the one parameter, which is the XHR object containing the HTTP response data.

 #### onBeforeXHR